How to Revive a Dying Echeveria

 • Symptoms: Leaves turning progressively more purple.

-Echeveria leaves turn purple if they are experiencing stress from excess heat, underwatering, excess sunlight or cold temperatures.
+The photo above shows my Echeveria leaves turning purple because they are experiencing stress from excess heat, underwatering, excess sunlight, or cold temperatures.

-Some echeveria varieties turn purple as they mature and this a naturally part of their coloration.
+Some echeveria varieties turn purple as they mature, and this is a natural part of their coloration.
 The colour purple is due to the release of a pigment called anthocyanin which is an antioxidant that protects against stress.

 This sometimes happens to echeveria plants if they have been moved from a relatively shaded area to one of harsh direct afternoon sunlight.